adarshtiwari1998/Foxx-Internal-Tool-Shopify-Image-Management-System/replit.md

 - ✓ Added "Add Store" button that only shows full form when needed
 - ✓ Enhanced user experience with compact store management interface
 - ✓ Maintained all existing functionality while reducing visual clutter
+- ✓ **Added comprehensive delete functionality for Action Results**:
+  - Individual delete buttons for each operation
+  - Bulk selection with checkboxes and "Select All" option
+  - "Delete Selected" button for bulk operations
+  - "Clear All" button to remove all operation logs
+  - Proper scrollable container to prevent layout overflow
+  - Enhanced error message text wrapping for better readability

 ## Previous Changes (August 14, 2025)
 - ✓ Migrated from Neon Database to Render PostgreSQL for production stability